How to Reduce Digital Eye Strain?

 We should remember that our eyes were not really designed to glare at screens the whole day, nor were our bodies to sit on a desk all day long.

-Digital devices that most of us use every day, more frequently after Work From Home gained momentum (thanks to the ongoing pandemic), emit Blue Light.
+Digital devices that most of us use daily, more frequently after Work From Home gained momentum (thanks to the ongoing pandemic), emit Blue Light.
 This blue light is also emitted by the sun, its greatest source.

 This blue light constantly emitted by the screens we are surrounded by, causes digital strain.
 Recent studies suggest that overexposure to such blue light can lead to the early onset of cataracts and irregular sleeping patterns.